Sutadasuto/syncrack_crack_detection/README.md

 ### How to use
 First, download the Syncrack generator repository in the root folder of this repository.
-Do the same with our pruned version of CFD (uncompress the zip file).
+Do the same with our pruned version of CFD: https://drive.google.com/file/d/1pTZpiIrqWiUocRsULBRqznEtXrwWYVpQ/view?usp=sharing (uncompress the zip file).
 Then, simply run:
 ```
 python run_experiments.py